-• For Bag-Valve-Mask select the proper size of the mask, use. the C-E clamp technique.
-C to seal the mask and E to open the airway (natural position).
+• Bag Valve Mask- select the proper size of the mask, use. the C-E clamp technique.
+C to seal the mask and E to open the airway by head tilt chin lift.
 Connect to oxygen if available and squeeze the bag valve mask enough to see a chest rise.